WeiChenNZ/algorithms/README.md

-This repo is created to store algrithms I have learned and implemented.
+This repo is created to store algorithms I have learned and implemented.

-So I will add more folders to store other algorithms later

-I also implemented CI with github action
+I also implemented a simple CI with github action

-Starting from A*

 1) A* find the shortest path from the start point to the goal